dominikalk/BraveTheBugs/README.md

 # BraveTheBugs
-I created a small game for fun for the 2019 Community Game Jam It can be seen on https://dominikalk.itch.io/brave-the-bugs
+I created a small game for fun for the 2019 Community Game Jam.
+It came 104th overall out of 1050 entries and 49th in the innovation category

+It can be seen on https://dominikalk.itch.io/brave-the-bugs

 It is a game in which a game designer and programmer try to make a game but the programmer accidentally leaves some bugs ;)